openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 #### Declarative Vertical scaling
 - This is semi-automated:
 	- A particular provider property can be changed by any consumer in the MachineSet spec e.g `instanceType`.
-	- Deleting the Machine will trigger the creation of a fresh one with new `instanceType`.\
+	- Deleting the Machine will trigger the creation of a fresh one with new `instanceType`.
-  - Any consumer might choose to automated this process as it sees fit.
+  - Any consumer might choose to automate this process as it sees fit.

 #### Declarative horizontal scaling
 - Out of scope:
-  - We'll reserve the ability to scale horizontally for farther iterations if required.
+- We'll reserve the ability to scale horizontally for further iterations if required.
 For the initial implementation the ControlPlane controller will limit the underlying machineSet horizontal scale capabilities to solely enforce recreation of any of the adopted Machines.

 #### Autoscaling
 - Out of scope: